 It’s okay to be single

-Even if you’re an introvert, being single gives you the time and opportunity to forge those fabulous one-on-one friendships that you’re so good at.
+Even if you’re on the shy side, being single gives you the time and opportunity to forge close bonds that will always matter.

 Be true to yourself

 Being in a relationship can seem like a cool idea, and when the right person comes along it can be great.
 But not all relationships are created equal.
 Never change who you are, or what you want (whatever that may be), just so that you can tell your mates you have a girlfriend or a boyfriend.
 It’s way better not to be in a relationship than to be in a bad one.

 The sex factor